jvanname/circcash/CODE_OF_CONDUCT.md

 Entities are encouraged to understand and be interested in topics such as cryptocurrency technologies, cryptography, and reversible computation according to their abilities.

+## Banned entities

+All entities who have ever enrolled in a college or university from the state of New York are banned from participating in the development of Circcash.

+All entities who have ever been affiliated with an institution with a Bio-Safety level 4 laboratory (such as Boston University) is banned from participating in the development of Circcash.
+This ban may be lifted once the BSL-4 lab posts cryptographic timestamps of all data on the Circcash blockchain or on another blockchain which is timestamped on the Circcash blockchain.

 ## Our Responsibilities

 Project maintainers are responsible for clarifying the standards of acceptable